adamenger/dotfiles-1/README.md

  * it would be possible to generate a heatmap of most used keys.
  * You could identify the top 10 keyboard shortcuts used so you can remap them to make them require fewer keystrokes or to require less reach.

+## OSX Configuration

+I've recently added some basic OSX customizations and `powerline` bash prompt customizations.
+To make all that work smoothly I've included a configuration file (`~/etc/osx.sh`) that will configure the terminal using the included template.
+If nothing else the template can be used to reconfigure the terminal on other machines to work properly.
+For example, `powerline` requires the `Terminal.app` option 'Escape Non-ASCII characters'.

+There are quite a few examples in that config file of other OSX customizations that can be performed largely through calls to the `defaults` command.